Block Island Rhode Island, Mohegan Bluffs cliffs above the Atlantic and Southeast Lighthouse on the horizon

 Spring House Hotel

-The 1852 grand dame, the oldest hotel on the island and still the one with the longest porch and the best view.
+The 1852 grande dame, the oldest and largest hotel on the island and still the one with the longest porch and the best view.

 From $525